RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 - a list of all collective high scores.
 This list needs to update after games.

 <ins>Friends high score board</ins>
-- a list of high scorers from you and your friends, to see how you match up.
+- a list of high scores from you and your friends, to see how you match up.
 This list needs to update after games.

 ---